lojzezust/junit-eval/README.md

 ## GPT Analysis of Submissions

 To use this feature you need an OpenAI API key.
-1. Enable the feature by setting `GPT_GRADER.ENABLED` field to `True`.
-2. Enter your API key in the `GPT_GRADER.API_KEY` field.
+1. Enter your API key in the `GPT_GRADER.API_KEY` field.
-3. Prepare instructions for grading in a file and link to it in the `GPT_GRADER.INSTRUCTION_FILE` field.
+2. Prepare instructions for grading in a file and link to it in the `GPT_GRADER.INSTRUCTION_FILE` field.
 The instructions might look something like this.
 ```text
 Score the provided JAVA program using the following criteria.
 You may use half points.
 Keep the comments short.